 Frequently asked questions

-How often should I sweep my chimney?
+How often should I have my chimney swept?

-Why do I need a certificate?
+Why do I need a sweeping certificate?

 Do you make a mess?